 - Normal operation for the rest of the week

 If you can do it on a day you would normally be closed, that is best.
-If you are open 7-days, then closing on your slowest day is something you should consider.
+If you are open seven days a week, then closing on your slowest day is something you should consider.

 5. Setting Up a Laptop

-For the laptop we can install Artisan on the laptop and point the data to the server.
+We can install Artisan on the laptop and point the data to the server.
 This station will be live on the network.
 The laptop should be running Windows 7 or better and be a decent speed with a good wireless network.
-It is much better if the laptop has a numeric keypad as shown on the keyboard below.
-It should have an available USB port so that you can connected your scanner from the register or receiving station temporarily.
+It is much better if the laptop has a numeric keypad as shown on the keyboard later in the article.
+It should have an available USB port so that you can connect your scanner from the register or receiving station temporarily.
 Make an appointment for the tech support team to assist you.
-Please allow plenty of time (sometimes wireless networks can be challenging) to get this setup before your team arrives to help you count your inventory.
+Please allow plenty of time (sometimes wireless networks can be challenging) to get this set up before your staff arrives to help you count your inventory.

 Enter Inventory Counts